gogodick/jd-tools/README.md

 # jd-coupon
-These scripts are used to search and click the coupon on JD website.
+These scripts are used to search coupon and lottery on JD website.
 And the original code is from https://github.com/Adyzng/jd-autobuy, and his code is used to login to JD website.

 ## Enviroment